Mustard family (Brassicaceae)

 Cultivation: The preference is partial sun to medium shade, moist to mesic conditions, and a loamy fertile soil.
 Small rosettes of leaves are formed during the summer of the 1st year, which die down to the ground during the winter.
 However, during the spring of the following year, new leaves appear on stems that develop rapidly to produce flowers by early summer.
 This plant is well-adapted to deciduous woodlands and can reseed itself aggressively, forming dense stands that exclude other species.
 It has few problems with pests and disease organisms.

-Range & Habitat: Garlic Mustard has been reported primarily in NE and central Illinois, where it is locally common.
+Range & Habitat: The non-native Garlic Mustard has been reported primarily in NE and central Illinois, where it is locally common.
 In other areas of the state, this plant is apparently less common or absent, however it is rapidly spreading (see Distribution Map).
 There is little doubt that it is more common than official records indicate.
 This plant was introduced into the United States from Eurasia.
 Habitats include moist to slightly dry deciduous woodlands, woodland borders, areas along woodland paths, semi-shaded areas in gardens and along fence rows, and partially shaded waste areas.
 This plant thrives in light shade or partial sun and it is intolerant of regular mowing.
 At the present time, Garlic Mustard is the worst herbaceous invader of deciduous woodlands in Illinois as it has the capacity to crowd out and destroy all of the native wildflowers that bloom during the spring.
 Effective measures of control include pulling the plants by their roots and spraying the foliage with herbicides.
 Cutting the flowering stalks from their stems is not an adequate method of control because Garlic Mustard is capable of regenerating new flowering stalks from lateral stems.
 Also, mature seeds can develop from any cut stalks of flowers and immature seedpods that are left on the ground.

 Faunal Associations: The flowers attract various kinds small bees and flower flies.
 In sunnier areas, they may also attract an introduced butterfly, Pieris rapae (Cabbage White).
 There appears to be very few native insects that feed on the foliage and other parts of Garlic Mustard.
 Two flea beetles, Phyllotreta cruciferae and Phyllotreta punctulata, have been reported by Clark et al. (2004) to feed on this plant.
 These flea beetles also feed on other species in the Mustard family.
 At the present time, ecologists are examining insect pests of Garlic Mustard in Europe to determine if any of them are suitable for introduction in North America.
 So far, two species of leaf beetles appear to be the best candidates for biological control.
 Apparently the seeds are little-used by birds and mammalian herbivores rarely bother the foliage, possibly because they're repelled by its garlic-like scent.
 Considering how rapidly this plant has spread, it is thought that its seeds cling to the muddy feet of White-tailed Deer and the shoes of humans.
 This would explain its common occurrence along woodland paths.